jaystack/functionly-doc/wiki/parameters.md

     "isBase64Encoded": false
 }
 ```
-Functional service what resolve the `Authorization` token from header and the `username` from query
+Functional service that resolves the `Authorization` token from the header and the `username` from the query
 ```js
 class MyService extends FunctionalService {
     public async handle(@param username, @param Authorization) {